hpc-io/pdc/docs/readme.md

   + pdcid_t PDCregion_transfer_create(void *buf, pdc_access_t access_type, pdcid_t obj_id, pdcid_t local_reg, pdcid_t remote_reg)
     - Input:
       + buf: The data buffer to be transferred.
-      + access_type: Data type to be transferred.
+      + access_type: PDC_WRITE for write operation.
+PDC_READ for read operation.
       + obj_id: Local object id the region attached to.
-      + local_reg: Region ID describing the shape of buf.
+      + local_reg: Region ID describing the shape of buf (boundary aligns to object dimension).
-      + remote_reg: Region ID describing the shape of file domain stored at server.
+      + remote_reg: Region ID describing the region this request will access for the object at remote side.
     - Output:
       + Region ransfer request ID generated.
-    - Wrap necessary componenets for a region transfer request into a PDC ID to be referred later.
+    - Wrap necessary componenets for a region transfer request into a PDC ID to be referred later. local_reg and remote_reg are copied, so they can be closed immediately after this function.
-    - For developers: see pdc_region.c.
+    - For developers: see pdc_region_transfer_request.c.
 This function only contains local memory operations.
   + perr_t PDCregion_transfer_close(pdcid_t transfer_request_id)
     - Input:
       + transfer_request_id: Region transfer request ID referred to
     - Output:
       + SUCCEED or FAIL
     - Clearn up function corresponds to PDCregion_transfer_create. transfer_request_id is no longer valid.
+If this request has been started and not waited, "PDCregion_transfer_wait" is automatically called inside this function.
     - For developers: see pdc_region.c.
-This function only contains local memory operations.
+This function only contains local memory operations, unless wait is triggered inside this function.
   + perr_t PDCregion_transfer_start(pdcid_t transfer_request_id)
     - Input:
       + transfer_request_id: Region transfer request ID referred to
     - Output:
       + Region ID
     - Start a region transfer from local region to remote region for an object on buf.
 By the end of this function, neither data transfer nor I/O are guaranteed be finished.
+It is not safe to free buf until a wait function (or close the request/object) call is made.
-    - For developers: see pdc_region.c.
+    - For developers: see pdc_region_transfer_request.c.
 Bulk transfer and RPC are set up.
 The server side will immediately return upon receiving argument payload, ignoring completion of data transfers.
   + perr_t PDCregion_transfer_wait(pdcid_t transfer_request_id)
     - Input:
       + transfer_request_id: Region transfer request ID referred to
     - Output:
       + Region ID
     - Block until the region transfer process is finished for the input region transfer request.
-By the end of this function, data buffer passed by the buf argument in function PDCregion_transfer_create can be reused.
+By the end of this function, data buffer passed by the buf argument in function PDCregion_transfer_create can be reused or freed.
 In addition, data consistency at server side is guaranteed for future region transfer request operations.
-    - For developers: see pdc_region.c.
-One RPC is used.
-There will be an infinite loop checking for the completion of essential operations at the server side.
-Once all operations are done, the server will return the RPC to the client.
+    - For developers: see pdc_region_transfer_request.c.
+The server returns immediately after the request is finished without delay.
+See developer's note [Server region transfer request RPC](#server-region-transfer-request-rpc).
+  + perr_t PDCregion_transfer_start_all(pdcid_t *transfer_request_id, int size)
+    - Input:
+      + transfer_request_id: Region transfer request ID referred to
+    - Output:
+      + Region ID
+    - Start multiple region transfers from local region to remote region for an object on buf.
+This function is equivalent to calling PDCregion_transfer_start(pdcid_t transfer_request_id) for each of the element in the array (no guarantee of orders).
+    - For developers: see pdc_region_transfer_request.c.
+Bulk transfer and RPC are set up.
+The server side will immediately return upon receiving argument payload, ignoring completion of data transfers.
+  + perr_t PDCregion_transfer_wait_all(pdcid_t *transfer_request_id, int size)
+    - Input:
+      + transfer_request_id: Region transfer request ID referred to
+    - Output:
+      + Region ID
+    - Wait multiple region transfers.
+This function is equivalent to calling PDCregion_transfer_wait(pdcid_t transfer_request_id) for each of the element in the array (no guarantee of orders).
+Block until all the input region transfer requests are finished.
+    - For developers: see pdc_region_transfer_request.c.
   + perr_t PDCregion_transfer_status(pdcid_t transfer_request_id, pdc_transfer_status_t *completed);
     - Input:
       + transfer_request_id: Region transfer request ID referred to